munishm/bicep-workshop/Challenges/Challenge1.md

 Bicep is more of a revision to the existing ARM template language rather than an entirely new language.
 While most of the syntax has been changed, the core functionality of ARM templates and the runtime remains the same.
 You have the same template functions, same resource declarations, etc.
 ***

-Let's start with writing you first template.
+Let's start with writing your first template.

 ## Writing your First Bicep template

 ChocoFaco Data team requires to migrate some data and they need an Azure Data Factory managed service and the Data team lead has requested you to provision a new ADF for her team.
 You will use this opportunity to create the resource using Bicep.

 1. Use Visual studio code to write your bicep template.

     > Bicep extension makes the experience of writing bicep better.
 2. Create a **new resource group** in which the ADF will be provisioned.
 [Link to create new resource group using CLI](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-create).